-To ensure long-term use, it is essential to adequately cool the processors with a suitable CPU cooler.
+To ensure long-term use, it is essential to adequately cool the processors with a suitable CPU cooler (or “processor cooler“).

 Finding a suitable CPU cooler can quickly become confusing and frustrating due to many different sizes, shapes, and terminology.
 That where we from ARCTIC want to offer a hand.

 What types of coolers exist and which CPU cooler is suitable when will be explained here.

 1. How does a CPU cooler work?